Your safety is most important to us.

 - Ride in a single-file line, leaving at least two bike lengths between you and the rider ahead of you.

-- Maintain a safe distance between you and the edge of the road.
+- Maintain a safe distance between yourself and the edge of the road.

 - Communicate with other riders—let them know when there are bumps, rocks, cars, or other hazards on the road by pointing them out physically or verbally.

 - Increase the distance between you and the rider ahead of you when descending.
-Always use both brakes to control your speed.
-Remember that your front brake has much more braking power than the rear, so do not slam on the front brake.
+When slowing or stopping, be aware that your front brake has much more braking power than the rear.
+Always use both brakes to gradually control your speed, with extra caution to not grip the front brake too firmly too fast.

 - Always maintain a speed that is comfortable for you.
 When descending, always descend at a speed you are comfortable with where you have the most control.
 Always keep your eyes on the road and fellow cyclists in front of you when descending.